-Today will be a long, ardrous day with a steep climb to the pass crossing a stretch of scree, a morraine and the Kalihani glacier.
-Take time off at the pass to get a splendid 360 degree view of hanging glaciers, the Pir Panjal and Dhauladhar rangees.
-A steep descent across another glacier and four beautiful glacial lakes will bring you to the camp at the gaddi campsite of Devi ki Marhi.
+Today will be a long, arduous day with a steep climb to the pass crossing a stretch of scree, a moraine, and the Kalihani glacier.
+Take time off at the pass to get a splendid 360 degree view of hanging glaciers, the Pir Panjal and Dhauladhar ranges.
+A steep descent across another glacier and four beautiful glacial lakes will bring you to the camp at the gaddi (shepherd) campsite of Devi ki Marhi.

 Day 06: Devi Ki Marhi - Dal Marhi (3900m)

 Duration: 6 hours

 The trail first crosses over the Kalihani Nullah and descends into oak and birch forests.
 Most of the path then is flat with few ups and downs.
 Just before the end of day though is a steep climb before you arrive at the Dal Marhi campsite.

 Day 07: Dal Marhi - Bara Bhangal (2882m)